 Cambridge, MA 02138

-Cindy Zapata is a Clinical Instructor in the Harvard Immigration and Refugee Clinical Program, and a Lecturer on Law.
+Cindy Zapata is a Clinical Instructor and Assistant Director in the Harvard Immigration and Refugee Clinical Program, and a Lecturer on Law.
 She supervises and trains students in the Harvard Immigration and Refugee Clinic and in the Crimmigration Clinic.
 She coordinates various community outreach efforts, including Know-Your-Rights presentations and Advice and Counsel sessions in the greater Boston area.
 As the supervising attorney for the HLS Immigration Project, a student-practice organization at HLS focused on immigration-related efforts and advocacy, she supervises students on various projects including removal defense, community outreach, and immigration applications.
 She was previously a litigation associate at Hughes Hubbard and Reed LLP.
 She holds a J.D. from UC Berkeley School of Law, and a B.A. in Political Science from Queens College – CUNY.

 Staff Members